mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

     [0-9]$

-In the phrase \"I added 3 and 5 to make 8\", the previous regular expression will match the 8 because it\'s at the end of the line.
+In the phrase "I added 3 and 5 to make 8", the previous regular expression will match the 8 because it\'s at the end of the line.

 When you\'re searching for lines that match a regular expression exactly